 1. A few important things to keep in mind:

 Coda runs calculations on your device instead of the cloud.
 Even though Coda is a collaborative tool, the calculations themselves use the resources of your computer to complete.
 This means that Coda is smoother when you don't have other expensive tasks running in the background.
 More importantly, this also means that if your doc is calculating something, you will need to leave it open for it to finish calculating.
+Also, if you have the same doc or many docs open in multiple tabs, close out any you don’t need.

 Most formulas won't run into this.
 Most Coda users are building formulas that won't run into calculation issues, but for some robust use cases, these issues might crop up.
 Our recommendation is to start building and troubleshoot as needed.